Home Compare JNJ vs MDT

 Johnson & Johnson vs Medtronic: Which Stock Looks Stronger in 2026?

-Medtronic holds the cleaner structural position, with growth as the main driver and stability adding further support.
+The structural profiles are close, with Medtronic carrying a narrow edge on growth.
 Johnson & Johnson still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, Johnson & Johnson carries the stronger setup — intact trend against Medtronic's broken trend.
 That leaves a split case: the structural lead stays with Medtronic, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.